philglew/ldap-powerapps/README.md

 15) Note the following window regarding ports.
 For this solution, we are leaving these as the default, as we will not be installing ADDS on this server.
 Click Next.
 <img src="/assets/LDS%2013.png?raw=true" alt="LDS 1" title="LDS 1" width="60%">

 16) Select 'Yes, create an application directory partition' and give a partition name.
-It is recommended that you do this at the 'DC' level, rather than the 'CN' level; so consider this to be your top-level domain partition.
+It is recommended that you do this at the 'DC' level, rather than the 'CN' level; so consider this to be your top-level domain partition. **Note: Ensure you copy the directory partition you type here, as we will need it later.**
 <img src="/assets/LDS%2014.png?raw=true" alt="LDS 1" title="LDS 1" width="60%">

 17) In the File Locations screen, leave this as-is and click Next.